 (4) High-priority learning standards--Learning standards that are manageable in number and of high importance in student learning such as those that have been identified by the Texas Education Agency (TEA) as "readiness standards."
-Additional high-priority learning standards will be identified no earlier than the 2013-2014 school year in coordination with school districts and open-enrollment charter schools participating in the consortium.
+Additional high-priority learning standards will be identified in coordination with school districts and open-enrollment charter schools participating in the consortium.

 (5) Learning standards--Standards that a student must master to be successful in a competitive, postsecondary environment, including standards approved by the State Board of Education as part of the Texas Essential Knowledge and Skills.

 (6) School district--For the purposes of this section, the definition of school district includes an open-enrollment charter school unless otherwise specified.

 (b) Eligibility.
 To be eligible to apply for participation in the consortium, the following criteria must be met, as applicable.

 (1) A school district and its participating campus(es) must not have been awarded the lowest performance rating as its most recent state academic accountability rating under §97.1001 of this title (relating to Accountability Rating System).